 Reflex bags are small, have the shape of a speed bag, and are attached to a durable shaft.
 The shaft is connected to a spring which provides a bag to bounce after hitting.

 After a bag bounces, you have a short period of time to react, and reacting to this over and over again speeds up reaction time.
-Also, you can improve your footwork by moving around the bag and understand how to put yourself in an ideal position to throw combinations.
+Also, you can improve your footwork by moving around the bag and understanding how to put yourself in an ideal position to throw combinations.

 The base of the bag can be filled with sand or water and if the surface is flat you can put most bases anywhere including concrete and grass.